cerbos/sveltekit-clerk-cerbos/README.md

-# Clerk, Cerbos and SvelteKit Example
+# Cerbos, Clerk and SvelteKit Example

 This example shows how to use [Clerk](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=sveltekit_starter) with [Cerbos](https://cerbos.dev) in a [SvelteKit](https://kit.svelte.dev/) application.